 I peered into the tray and, sure enough, she was gone.
 I followed her buzz and soon found her crawling up the spine of Bees of the World.
 How àpropos.
 But she soon left Michener in favor of Garner’s Modern American Usage.
 A woman after my own heart.
 I considered putting her outside, but if I opened the door the cats would bolt in at the speed of light.
 So I left her to examine the books while I tried to sleep.

 But sleep wouldn’t come.
 She kept buzzing.
-I took a blanket and tried the sofa for a while, but that didn’t work either, so eventually I went back to bed.
+I took a blanket and tried the sofa for a while, but that didn’t work either, so I went back to the bedroom.
 A minute after I settled in, I heard her plop down on my pillow, a tiny muffled thud.
 Okay, enough is enough.

 A sting in the night